cnp3/ebook/glossary.rst

 	a public internet, i.e. a network composed of different networks that are running :term:`IPv4` or :term:`IPv6`

    internet
 	an internet is an internetwork, i.e. a network composed of different networks.
-The :term:`Internet` is a very popular internetwork, but other internets have been used in the path.
+The :term:`Internet`, with a capital `I` corresponds to the global network that we use today, but other internetworks have been used in the path.

    IP
-        Internet Protocol is the generic term for the network layer protocol in the TCP/IP protocol suite. :term:`IPv4` is widely used today and :term:`IPv6` is expected to replace :term:`IPv4`
+        Internet Protocol is the generic term for the network layer protocol in the TCP/IP protocol suite.
+IP version 4 is widely used but IP version 6 is being deployed globally.

    IPv4
 	is the version 4 of the Internet Protocol, the connectionless network layer protocol used in most of the Internet today.
 IPv4 addresses are encoded as a 32 bits field.

    IPv6
-	is the version 6 of the Internet Protocol, the connectionless network layer protocol which is intended to replace :term:`IPv4` .
-IPv6 addresses are encoded as a 128 bits field.
+	is the version 6 of the Internet Protocol, the connectionless network layer protocol which is intended to replace IPv4.
+IP version 6 addresses are encoded as a 128 bits field.

    TCP/IP
         refers to the :term:`TCP` and :term:`IP` protocols